sonar-scala/sonar-scala/README.md

 ![](./img/pr-decoration-example2.png)

-Sonar-scala will also report a status check at the end of the analysis - it will be passed if no critical or blocker issues were found, or failed otherwise.
+Sonar-scala also reports a status check at the end of the analysis - passed if no critical or blocker issues are found, or failed otherwise.

 ![](./img/pr-decoration-status-check.png)

 ## Configuration

-- Create a new dedicated Github account or you can use your existing bot/CI account if you already have one.
+- Create a new dedicated Github account, or you can use your existing bot/CI account if you already have one.
 - Generate a new personal access token for your account.
 The token can be generated in the [developer settings](https://github.com/settings/tokens) on